lin380/coursebook/docs/04-approaching-analysis.md

 <p class="caption">(\#fig:summaries-bivariate-scatterplot-belc)Scatterplot...</p>
 </div>

 In both plots `ttr` is on the y-axis and `num_tokens` on the x-axis.
-The points correspond to the intersection between each of these variables for a single observation.
+The points correspond to the intersection between these variables for each single observation.
 In the left pane only the points are represented.
 Visually (and given the correlation coefficient) we can see that there is a negative relationship between the number of tokens and the Type-Token ratio: in other words, the more tokens a composition has the lower the Type-Token Ratio.
 In this case this trend is quite apparent, but in other cases is may not be.
 To provide an additional visual cue a trend line is often added to a scatterplot.
 In the right pane I've added a linear trend line.
 This line demarcates the optimal central tendency across the relationship, assuming a linear relationship.
 The steeper the line, or slope, the more likely the correlation is strong.
 The band, or ribbon, around this trend line indicates the __confidence interval__ which means that real central tendency could fall anywhere within this space.
 The wider the ribbon, the larger the variation between the observations.
 In this case we see that the ribbon widens when the number of tokens is either low or high.
 This means that the trend line could be potentially be drawn either steeper (more strongly correlated) or flatter (less strongly correlated).

 <div class="rmdtip">
 <p>In plots comparing two or more variables, the choice of which variable to plot on the x- and y-axis is contingent on the research question and/ or the statistical approach.
 The language varies between statistical approaches: in inferential methods the x-axis is used to plot what is known as the dependent variable and the y-axis an independent variable.
 In predictive methods the dependent variable is known as the outcome and the independent variable a predictor.
 Exploratory methods do not draw distinctions between variables along these lines so the choice between which variable to plot along the x- and y-axis is often arbitrary.</p>